-- remuneration of Directors to the shareholders' meetings, the Board of Directors shall consider a remuneration structure and rate that are suitable for the responsibilities and serve as an incentive for the Board of Directors to lead the organization to reach short-term and long-term goals; - Board of Directors shall supervise to ensure that each Director is responsible for their own duties and have sufficient time to fulfil such duties; - Board of Directors has a policy to conduct an annual performance assessment of the Board of Directors, subcommittees and each individual Director.
-The assessment result will be used in improving their performance; - Board of Directors shall supervise and ensure that each Director has knowledge and understanding of their roles and duties, manner of business operation, and laws relating to the business operation, as well as support every Director to constantly develop the skills and knowledge required for their performance of duties; - Board of Directors shall supervise and ensure that its operation is smooth and they can gain access to necessary information, and have a company secretary who has the appropriate knowledge and experience necessary to support the Board of Directors' operation.
+approve the remuneration of Directors.
+Therefore, in proposing the remuneration of Directors to the shareholders' meetings, the Board of Directors shall consider a remuneration structure and rate that are suitable for the responsibilities and serve as an incentive for the Board of Directors to lead the organization to reach short-term and long-term goals;

+- Board of Directors shall supervise to ensure that each Director is responsible for their duties and have sufficient time to fulfill such duties; - Board of Directors has the policy to conduct an annual performance assessment of the Board of Directors, sub-committees, and each Director.
+The assessment result will be used in improving their performance; - Board of Directors shall supervise and ensure that each Director has knowledge and understanding of their roles and duties, manner of business operation, and laws relating to the business operation, as well as support every Director to constantly develop the skills and knowledge required for their performance of duties; - Board of Directors shall supervise and ensure that its operation is smooth and they can gain access to necessary information and have a company secretary who has the appropriate knowledge and experience necessary to support the Board of Directors' operation.